-These effects will be found in every by-country analysis exclusion criteria) by country.
+These effects will be found in every by- country analysis exclusion criteria) by country.
 We will aim to achieve a roughly equal distribution of participants in the following age groups: 18 - 30, 31 - 45, 46 - 60, > 60 years We will fill the sample in other groups if the sample in a respective age group is not completed within 3 weeks after the beginning of data collection. deserved pay by effort condition.
 We will further test differences in perceived warmth and perceived competence.
 Yet, prior research indicated variance of effects between countries here. compensate for potential exclusions.
 Power analysis was conducted, using GPower 3.1.9.7 [see supplemental material].
 This will be done, using the criteria signal, consistency, and direction.
 We will use the criteria by LeBel et al. (2019) to evaluate the replication, utilizing the reported $d = 0.42$ from Celniker et al. (2023, p.73, study 6) for core goodness and $d = 0.76$ for value commitment.
 This will be done, using the criteria signal, consistency, and direction.
-Does the strength of the effort moralization effect depend on the age of the evaluator in situations where further effort does The effort moralization effect will be predicted positively by the age of the participants (higher age, stronger effect).
-We will extend the analyses regarding the previous hypothesis by conducting by- country regression analyses with age as To detect the smallest effect of interest of $R^2 = .15$ with one predictor, power = .95 and α = .05, a minimum sample size of $N =$ If the effect is significant, pointing in the expected direction and of expected magnitude in all countries, we interpret the effect The idea that effort moralization is less expressed in younger participants could be shown to be undetectable under the current not improve the quality of the outcome?
+Does the strength of The effort We will extend the To detect the If the effect is The idea that effort the effort moralization effect analyses regarding smallest effect of significant, pointing moralization is less moralization effect will be predicted the previous interest of $R^2 = .15$ in the expected expressed in depend on the age of positively by the age hypothesis by with one predictor, direction and of younger participants the evaluator in of the participants conducting by- power = .95 and α expected magnitude could be shown to situations where (higher age, stronger country regression = .05, a minimum in all countries, we be undetectable further effort does effect). analyses with age as sample size of N = interpret the effect under the current not improve the quality of the outcome?
 Pay deservingness differences by condition will be predicted positively by the age of the participants (higher age, higher deservingness).
-These effects will be found in every bycountry analysis predictor and the discrepancy in moral evaluation, and deserved pay between ratings as dependent variables.
+These effects will be found in every by- country analysis predictor and the discrepancy in moral evaluation, and deserved pay between ratings as dependent variables.
 76 complete and valid cases by countries is required.
-As described above, we aim to sample 340 complete cases per country. as generalizable to all respective countries If the effect is only observed in one of the countries, it is not generalizable to all sampled countries If the effect is never observed, the effect cannot be assumed under the given conditions circumstances or not generalizable across all investigated countries --- --- -- --- -- -- ---
+As described above, we aim to sample 340 complete cases per country. as generalizable to all respective countries If the effect is only observed in one of the countries, it is not generalizable to all sampled countries If the effect is never observed, the effect cannot be assumed under the given conditions circumstances or not generalizable across all investigated countries --- -- -- --- --- --- ---